-Dr. Chee Hsing Gary Andrew graduated from the University of Nottingham in 1989 with a Bachelor of Medical Sciences and from the National University of Singapore in 1992 with a Bachelor's degree in Medicine and Surgery.
+Dr. Chee graduated from the University of Nottingham in 1989 with a Bachelor in Medical Sciences.
+In 1992, he obtained his Bachelor degree in Medicine and Surgery from the National University of Singapore.
 He has over 28 years of experience in the medical field.
-From 1992 to 2000, Dr. Chee trained in family medicine and did various rotations in the paediatrics, otolaryngology, psychiatry, dermatology and general medicine departments of various hospitals.
-He has also practised in the Singapore Government Polyclinics.
-In 2000, he set up a private medical practice, Horizon Medical Centre, jointly with Dr. Lee Peng Khow.
-Dr. Chee sub-specialises in visco-supplementation of the knee for osteoarthritis and intra-articular steroid injections for various conditions such as rotator cuff tendinitis and tennis elbow.
+Between 1992 and 2000, Dr. Chee trained in family medicine and was involved in various rotations in the paediatrics, otolaryngology, psychiatry, dermatology, and general medicine departments of various hospitals.
+He had also practiced in the Singapore Government Polyclinics.
+In 2000, he set up a private medical practice, Horizon Medical Centre with Dr. Lee Peng Khow.
+Dr. Chee sub-specialises in visco-supplementation of the knee for osteoarthritis and intraarticular steroid injections for various conditions such as rotator cuff tendinitis and tennis elbow.